Why Do We Call Spring “Spring” ?

 of Christ coming into the world.
 It was in the sixth century that

-the Abbot Dionysius the Little re-organized the calendar so that the years were numbered
+the Abbot Dionysius Exiguus [Latin for Dennis the Little] re-organized the calendar so that the years were numbered

 in relation to that great event of Christ’s coming.
 His system led